Amidoun/M2courseENS2020/hands-on/motif_disco.md

 ## Compare with an existing database

 5. You can also compare the discovered motifs with existing databases.
-In our case we'll use Jaspr non redundant database (see below).
+In our case we'll use Jaspr non redundant vertebrates database (see below).

 6. <img width="1148" alt="Jaspr" src="https://user-images.githubusercontent.com/85832376/133495424-40090c84-60ba-4b62-b542-2daeb6eb98fe.png">